The Buckboard Day Parade and Festival Committee

 Corresponding Secretary – Brittnie Van De Car

-Brittnie is a resident of Irvine and has been working at Rowland Water District for over five years.
+Brittnie Van De Car is a resident of Chino and has been working at Rowland Water District for over seven years.
 She has a passion for water and knew she wanted to work in the “water industry” since she was in college.
 She graduated from the University of La Verne with her Bachelor’s Degree in Communications.
-Brittnie is in charge of all the Community Outreach and Education for the District and has been a part of the parade committee for several years and serves as the Corresponding Secretary.
-In her spare time she enjoys hiking, the beach, travelling the world and dancing.
-Brittnie’s new passion is mountain biking and exploring the outdoors.
-She is excited to bring the parade to the community and see all of the residents come out and enjoy an awesome show full of excitement.
+Prior to working at Rowland Water District she interned at Cucamonga Valley Water District where she learned all the more about of the water industry.
+Brittnie oversees all the Community Outreach and Education for the District.
+She has been a part of the parade committee for several years and serves as the Corresponding Secretary.
+In her spare time, she enjoys hiking, riding her dirt bike, enjoying nature, going to the beach, travelling the world and dancing.
+Brittnie is excited to bring the parade to the community and see all the residents come out and enjoy an awesome show full of excitement.